AbdelrhmanIbrahim/rendering/readme.md

 - MSAA enable when needed
 - OI and OD transparency like weighted average or depth peeling
 - start in real time rendering book
-- find a good way for communications and relations between components
 - small profiling shows swapbuffer waiting take much time, read more about this and vsync
 - lazy main loop update for input events and comparing ecs worlds in case of changing data internally
 - make a shadow renderer only that outputs a texture with shadows then merge it later